webronen/PiiDrone_X-314_Quad/README.md

 ## Safety & Robustness

-- **All PID states, setpoints, and gains are reset** on abort or disarm
+- **All PID states, setpoints, and gains are reset** when tuning is aborted
 - **Final motor outputs are always constrained** to physical limits
-- **Failsafe and landing logic** on packet timeout or power warning
+- **Failsafe and landing logic** activate on packet timeout or power warning
-- **Auto-tune aborts** if thrust is changed during ramp-up or tuning, resetting all tuning state
+- **Auto-tune is aborted and state cleared** if thrust input is modified during ramp-up or tuning

 ## Source
 - [Ziegler–Nichols method (Wikipedia)](https://en.wikipedia.org/wiki/Ziegler%E2%80%93Nichols_method)